Drug house

 A drug house (Note: Also known as a drug den, crack house, crack den, shooting gallery, trap house, or bando.) is a residence used in the illegal drug trade.
 Drug houses shelter drug users and provide a place for drug dealers to supply them.
 Drug houses can also be used as laboratories to synthesize (cook) drugs, or cache ingredients and product.

-Drug houses have been a subject widely presented in hip hop and trap music, with the latter genre being named after an American slang term for a drug house.
+Drug houses have been an occasional subject presented in rap and trap music, with the latter genre being named after an American slang term for a drug house.